 - What fees does the payment provider charge?

 - How reliable is the payment processor?
 Is it secure?
-Do the payments work with your ecommerce platform?
+Do the payments work with your eCommerce platform?

 - How many payment options does the provider have?

-- Does your ecommerce platform work in multiple countries?
+- Does your eCommerce platform work in multiple countries?

 - Is it easy to use?

 With that in mind, here are some of the best payment processors for online transactions.
-Our ecommerce startup guide would not be complete without them.
+Our eCommerce startup guide would not be complete without them.

-Cross-device payment processor that completes payment in a single click.
+A cross-device payment processor that completes payment in a single click.
 Full API set up to help you integrate payments across the web.

 Pros: You can use Stripe for marketplaces, mobile apps, or subscription services.